RobertArtigas/Installers/README.md

 # Software Installers

-This are the installers for all the **Roberto Artigas y Soler** public available MIT softare packages in one convenient location.
+These are the installers for all the **Roberto Artigas y Soler** public available MIT softare packages in one convenient location.

 Gives you the chance to download just one GitHub repository, install what you choose and try it out.